naggie/dstask/README.md

   <img width="460" height="300" src="https://github.com/naggie/dstask/raw/master/dstask.png">
 </p>

+# Installation

+1. Copy the executable to somewhere in your path
+1. Enable bash completions
+1. Set up an alias in your bashrc: `alias task=dstask`

 # Moving from Taskwarrior

 Before installing dstask, you may want to export your taskwarrior database: